Long Beach, California: College sports

 The other collegiate sports team in the city is that of Long Beach City College.
 The school has appeared in national championships in men's gymnastics (6), football (5), women's soccer (3), and men's doubles and singles tennis (1 each).
 They have also had state championships in numerous sports, including 2006–7 championships in men's and women's water polo.

 Archery

 The archery field in El Dorado Regional Park was the site for the 1984 Los Angeles Olympics archery competition.

 CSU Long Beach has one of the few remaining university varsity archery teams in California.

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

-Multiple sports will be held in Long Beach during the 2028 Summer Olympics, including BMX racing, water polo, triathlon, open water swimming, sailing, rowing, canoeing and handball.
+Multiple sports will be held in Long Beach during the 2028 Summer Olympics, including water polo, open water swimming, sailing, rowing, canoeing, sports climbing, shooting, beach volleyball and handball.
+During the 2028 Summer Paralympics, Long Beach will host shooting, swimming, para climbing, sitting volleyball, blind football, rowing and paracanoe.